 The American front porch further represented the ideal of community in America.
 For the front porch existed as a zone between the public and private, an area that could be shared between the sanctity of the home and the community outside.
 It was an area where interaction with the community could take place.
 The porch further fostered a sense of community and neighborliness.
 In the evenings, as people moved outdoors, the porch served to connect individuals.
 The neighbors from next door might stop by one's house, to sit on the porch and discuss both personal and community issues.
+The couple walking down the street might offer a passing "hello," as they passed house after house whose inhabitants rested outdoors.
+The porch brought the neighborhood and community together, by forcing interaction and an acute awareness of others.
+Indeed, the front porch and the ideal of community in America had developed into a congruous union.

-The couple walking down In Ernest Pickering's The Homes of America, Pickering states that "a history of American homes is necessarily a history of American life".
+In Ernest Pickering's The Homes of America, Pickering states that "a history of American homes is necessarily a history of American life".
 Concurrently, it may be stated that the history of the American front porch is itself a history of American life as well.
 For the American porch has, in its time as an American cultural symbol, represented the cultural ideals of our nation.